Physicians in the United States Congress: Party membership

 In 2013, three quarters of physicians in Congress were Republican, and 80% as of 2017.
 As a possible reason Jim McDermott offered, "politically conservative physicians were more likely to chafe at the direction of changes in health care, with greater oversight by the government and a more regulated role for the private sector.
 It's a fundamental debate about what is in the public good."

 During the 2016 cycle the AMA political action committee spent $2 million with "direct contributions to 348 physician-friendly [Congressional] candidates (58% Republican and 46% Democratic)".

 Gender, geography and medical specialty

 Of the 27 physicians in Congress since 2005, 93% have been men, which is in stark contrast to 70% male physicians in general.
 63% were from the South (vs 35% of all Congressional members) and 26% were surgeons (vs 11% of all US physicians).

 Political participation

 According to a 2024 study using data of the US Census Bureau’s Current Population Survey being a physician was not associated with political participation and was actually negatively associated with attending public meetings.
+That said, this study uses Current Population Survey data, which uses self-reported voting that is rife with social desirability bias.
+A recent study using national voter file data finds that physicians were more likely than non-physicians to vote in the 2020 presidential election.